Dynamic charge oscillation in a quantum conductor driven by ultrashort voltage pulses

+Ultrashort voltage pulses drive quantum conductors into a nonadiabatic regime where the transmitted charge can oscillate with the injected pulse charge.
+This effect, to which we refer as dynamic charge oscillations, has been primarily associated with interferometric devices and attributed to path interference.
+Remarkably, we demonstrate that this constitutes a universal phenomenon, expected to emerge in any quantum conductor that exhibits a sublinear DC current at large bias.
+Dynamic charge oscillations therefore arise well beyond interferometers and remain perturbatively robust in strongly correlated conductors, including in the presence of arbitrarily strong Coulomb interactions.
+As a striking example, we predict this effect in a fractional quantum Hall quantum point contact, demonstrating that it can occur in a genuinely noninterferometric system.
+We further reinterpret the phenomenon in terms of the photoassisted probabilities generated by the voltage pulse.

-Recent advances in electron quantum optics have enabled the on-demand generation and coherent control of single-electron excitations, allowing the transposition of quantum optics paradigms to condensed matter systems through the manipulation of electrons in ballistic conductors~\cite{ines_ann1997,Safi1999,Grenier2011,Bäuerle2018,Kamata2014,Chakraborti_2024}.
+Recent advances in electron quantum optics have enabled the on-demand generation and coherent control of single-electron excitations, allowing the transposition of quantum optics paradigms to condensed matter systems through the manipulation of electrons in ballistic conductors~\cite{Bocquillon2014, Bauerle2018,Chakraborti_2024}.

-Key achievements in this field include the controlled injection of electrons using voltage pulses that generate plasmonic excitations~\cite{ines_ann1997,Safi1999}, as well as the use of Lorentzian voltage pulses producing single-electron minimal excitations (Levitons)~\cite{Ivanov1997,Keeling2006,ines_levitons}.
-These states were subsequently characterized experimentally through shot-noise measurements~\cite{Dubois2013}.
+Pioneering works in this field include the theoretical prediction of the controlled injection of electrons using voltage pulses ~\cite{Safi1999}.
+In particular, Lorentzian voltage pulses produce single-electron minimal excitations (so called Levitons)~\cite{Ivanov1997,Keeling2006,Safi2022} demonstrated experimentally through shot-noise measurements~\cite{Dubois2013}.
 In addition, quantum state tomography has provided a full reconstruction of their coherence properties \cite{Jullien2014,Bisognin2019}, while time-resolved techniques have enabled the direct observation of propagating single-electron wave packets and the determination of their speed\cite{Roussely2018,Aluffi2023,Takada2025}.